BabatundeOnabajo/Kiev-to-Kyiv/README.md

 # Requirements
 In order to use the Kiev to Kyiv extension, you will need to have the following:
+* Your browser must have JavaScript enabled
+* Internet browser - Google Chrome (Recommended), Mozilla FireFox (Recommended), Safari and/or Microsoft Edge

 # Credits
 Babatunde Onabajo (ChurchMapped Limited)